 Shaw earned a Bachelor of Arts in liberal studies from California State University, Long Beach, in 2000 and a Master of Arts in teaching with a specialization in reading from National University in 2007.

-"One of my favorite times is when we meet in the morning and we share the question of the day.
-We have a dialogue that is not..." (read more)
+"One of my favorite times is when we meet in the..." (read more)